jimmyicheka/Cybersecurity-lab/README.md

 # 🛡️ Cybersecurity Labs

 Welcome!
 I'm Jim, a cybersecurity enthusiast passionate about Linux, ethical hacking, and real-world security challenges.
-This repository documents my learning journey, projects, and writeups from platforms like Hack The Box, OverTheWire, and more.
+This repository documents my learning journey, projects, and writeups from platforms like Hack The Box, OverTheWire, and lastly hacking tools i will be building.

 ## 🚀 Goals
 - Master Linux fundamentals and system administration